 In response, we would like to share a story about the Financial Services giant ING and its employee who embezzled nearly $8.5 million over four years.
 Due to a lack of internal controls, Nathan Mueller almost got away with it:

-Mueller became part of ING when his company, ReliaStar, was acquired by ING.
-Mueller was part of a transition team, which created an opportunity for him to commit fraud.
-With access to financial reporting, journal entries, and checks and wire payment processing, Mueller had unhindered access to ING’s money.
-He was mistakenly given authority to approve checks up to $250,000 and soon began taking advantage of this loophole.
+With access to financial reporting, journal entries, and checks and wire payment processing, Mueller had unhindered access to ING's money.
+He was mistakenly given the authority to approve checks up to $250,000 and soon began taking advantage of this loophole.

-Mueller’s fraudulent activities didn’t begin upon ING’s acquisition of ReliaStar.
-It wasn’t until three years at ING that he experienced a life-changing event that created pressure for him to embezzle money.
-His wife became pregnant, and he was finding it difficult to afford all their bills.
+Mueller's fraudulent activities didn't begin upon ING's acquisition of ReliaStar.
+It wasn't until three years at ING that he experienced a life-changing event that created pressure for him to embezzle money.
+His wife became pregnant, and he struggled to afford all their bills.

 The Mueller case reveals numerous factors that typically lead to fraud within a business.
-In this next section, we will discuss the three factors – known as the Fraud Triangle – that lead to business fraud.
-A fraud triangle consists of three elements that keep fraud thriving in a business, primarily when it’s not controlled.
+This next section will discuss the three factors – known as the Fraud Triangle – that lead to business fraud.
+A fraud triangle consists of three elements that keep fraud thriving in a business, primarily when it's not controlled.
 These three factors are:

 Let's explore these factors further to determine why a person would commit fraud: